antheflan/MyInfoCompanion/index.md

   Produced by An and Zhia from Eisenhower Senior High School for the convenience of future users of this Companion!
   Our personal motivations involve providing the most pleasant experience possible on every scholars' trip.

-Learn and remember the things you learn, so that you may use the power you imbue yourself thus... will prove an ally that never betrays.
+Learn and remember the things you learn, so that you may use the power you imbue yourself thus will prove an ally that never betrays